 Skip to content

-This is the first year the upper Murray wetlands have been included in the VEWH’s seasonal watering plan and the first time water for the environment is planned to be delivered to the Ryans Lagoon wetland complex.
 The Ryans Lagoon wetland complex is a network of wetlands positioned downstream of the Lake Hume water storage and upstream of the Kiewa River confluence with the Murray River.

-North East CMA is investigating options to improve watering regimes at other wetlands along the upper Murray floodplain.
+The North East CMA is investigating options to improve watering regimes at other wetlands along the upper Murray floodplain.

 Environmental values